Nicktvdd/Nicktvdd/README.md

 ### Hi there, I'm Nick 👋

 🚀 About Me<br>
 I'm a creative and passionate programming enthusiast currently studying at Hive Helsinki 🐝.
-Originally from The Netherlands 🇳🇱, I now call Finland 🇫🇮 my home.
+Originally from The Netherlands, I now call Finland my home.
 My journey into the exciting world of coding began with C and UNIX, igniting my curiosity to explore the endless possibilities of technology.

 🌟 Notable Projects<br>
 I'm proud to have worked on a diverse range of projects, each representing a fusion of creativity and problem-solving.
 Some of my creations include:

+MiniShell: A minimal Unix-like shell with basic command execution and functionality.<br>
 Push_swap: A sorting algorithm project that efficiently sorts stacks with a limited set of operations.<br>
 Minitalk: A client-server communication program using signals to transmit messages.<br>
 Fdf: A visually stunning project that renders 3D wireframe models from elevation maps.<br>